anoma/namada/documentation/specs/src/base-ledger/block-space-allocator.md

 evidence of misbehavior), so the total size reserved to transactions in a block at some height $H_0$ might not be the same as another block's, say, at some height $H_1 : H_1 \ne H_0$.
-During Tendermint's `PrepareProposal` ABCI phase, applications receive a $MaxTxBytes$ parameter, whose value already accounts for the total space available for transactions at some height $H$.
+During Tendermint's `PrepareProposal` ABCI phase, applications receive a $MaxTxBytes$ parameter whose value already accounts for the total space available for transactions at some height $H$.
 Namada does not rely on the $MaxTxBytes$ parameter of `RequestPrepareProposal`; instead, app-side validators configure a $MaxProposalSize$ parameter at genesis (whose